UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Your monthly rate is calculated using the NYMEX market price plus a Retail Price Adjustment, meaning it changes every month based on demand.

-• While the SCO guarantees a market-based price, switching to a Retail Choice plan can provide more predictable bills and eco-conscious options.
+• While the SCO guarantees a market-based price, switching to a Retail Choice plan or government aggregation program can provide more predictable bills and eco-conscious options.

 A man presenting two options: a variable rate graph and a fixed retail plan line.

 If you live in Ohio and use natural gas, you might have noticed the term “Standard Choice Offer” or “SCO” on your monthly bill and wondered exactly what you are paying for.
 For many residents, especially those served by Columbia Gas of Ohio or Enbridge (formerly Dominion East Ohio), the SCO is the default setting for their natural gas supply.
 It isn’t a penalty or a hidden fee.
-It is simply a regulated, market-based rate assigned to you because you haven’t actively selected an independent energy supplier.
-Understanding how this rate fluctuates can help you decide whether to stick with the default or shop around for a plan that offers more stability or green energy perks.
-We’ll walk you through when it makes sense to stick with SCO and when a fixed-rate retail plan might be worth a closer look.
+It is simply a regulated, market-based rate assigned to you because you haven’t actively selected an independent energy supplier or joined a local aggregation initiative.
+Understanding how this rate fluctuates, how to read your usage metrics correctly, and how to utilize tools like the state’s comparison chart can help you decide whether to stick with the default or shop around for a plan that offers more stability.
+We’ll walk you through when it makes sense to stay on the SCO and when exploring a fixed-rate retail plan might be a better financial move for your household.

 What Is the Standard Choice Offer (SCO)?